ganrad/oci-ai-services/oci-ai-ad-uad/README.md

 ## Pre-requisites
 - By default, only users in the **Administrators** group have access to all Anomaly Detection resources.
 If you are not an admin user, you will need to request your administrator to create OCI policies and assign them to your group.
 Please refer to the instructions in the [About Anomaly Detection Policies](https://docs.oracle.com/en-us/iaas/Content/anomaly/using/policies.htm) page.
+- You must have a compartment which you will be using to provision required resources while going through the labs in this tutorial.
+Refer to OCI documentation to learn about [Managing Compartments](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm).

 ## 1. Review Univariate Time Series data patterns and Anomaly types
    OCI Anomaly Detection Service can detect anomalies in different types/patterns of univariate time series data.
 Furthermore, the service can identify different types of anomalies in the data with minimal false alarms.